sm52/cse15l-lab-reports/lab-report-2-week-4.md

 ### 3) Third Bug: Special Cases

 We also realized that by playing around with the paranthesis and brackets there were many places where things could go wrong.
 We found that one of our failure-inducing inputs was
 ` ()[] `.
-Just empty paranthesis which returned
+Just empty paranthesis which returned a memory error.

 Here is the link to the failure-inducing input file:

 [link to test-file3.md](test-file3.md)

-This failure-inducing input caused a symptom taht was a java heap space error.
+This failure-inducing input caused a symptom that was a java heap space error.
 Since we were in a while loop the while loop just keeps repeating and causes our code to bug out.

 ![Output 3](output3.png)